Have you ever bemoaned the fact that you weren’t the “best”? Have you ever felt a twinge of guilt, anger, or jealousy for just being “average”?

 We need you 20% above-average, over-achieving, high-performers to look up to and aspire to be like.

-However, you really should give all of us average people a teeny-tiny bit of the credit, because our willingness to continue living blissfully as average citizens plays a small roll in your ability to become better than average! 🙂
+However, you really should give all of us average people a teeny-tiny bit of the credit, because our willingness to continue living blissfully as average citizens plays a small role in your ability to become better than average! 🙂

 Ok, I’m joking… sort of!